namrataaaa/Restaurant-Web-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can use npm to run your app in your computer.
+To run this web app in your computer, just install node js and/or yarn.
+Clone this project to your local computer, and in the command prompt/terminal, run the command "npm start" or "yarn start" if you have installed yarn.

 ## Available Scripts